Last updated on September 19, 2025

 Pest and Disease Control

-A weakened rose is susceptible to pest attacks (aphids) and diseases (black spots).
+A weakened rose is susceptible to pest attacks and diseases.
 Monitor your plants and deal with any outbreaks promptly.
 Treat plants with an organic or chemical treatment (as is appropriate), and release beneficial insects like ladybugs to keep pest populations in check.

 Nurturing Your Rose Back to Health